-EXAMPLE There are, for example, databases devoted entirely to medical, psychological, humanities, law, and news media sources.
+EXAMPLE There are databases devoted entirely to sources in fields like medicine, psychology, humanities, law, and news media.

 These databases are excellent places to search for peer-reviewed sources related to a specific topic or field of study.
-Going directly to the subject-specific databases can save researchers a lot of time, because databases often point to credible sources that are relevant to a topic of interest.
+Going directly to the subject-specific databases can save researchers a lot of time because databases often point to credible sources that are relevant to a topic of interest.

 The best way to determine which databases can be accessed through an academic library is to visit the library's website.
 You can also ask librarians to direct you to the most appropriate databases for your topic.
-When searching in a database, vary your search keywords and use "advanced search" options to get the best results - just as you would when performing a search online for personal reasons.
+When searching in a database, vary your search keywords and use "advanced search" options to get the best results-just as you would when performing a search online for personal reasons.

-4. Online Sources
+3. Online Sources